-In ancient times, Chinese had a custom to snap a tender branch of willow as souvenir when a friend leaving.
+In ancient times, the Chinese had the custom to snap a tender branch of willow as a souvenir when a friend leaving.

 Composor：Feng Haiyun (冯海云); Playe: Shen Yi (申怡)

-Reed pipe is a multi-pipe wind instrument, consisted of multiple vertical pipes, normally at the number of 14 or 17, and can produce chords in four-tone, pentatonic and eight-tone scales.
+Reed pipe is a multi-pipe wind instrument, consisting of multiple vertical pipes, normally at the number of 14 or 17, and can produce chords in four-tone, pentatonic and eight-tonne scales.

-Traditionally in China, reed pipe works as an accompaniment instrument for solo flute, and the two are often mentioned in one breadth to represent the entire Chinese musical band.
-“Sound of reed pipe and bamboo flute can be heard every night (夜夜笙箫)” is a common Chinese express describing an extravagant lifestyle with parties held on daily basis.
+Traditionally in China, the reed pipe works as an accompaniment instrument for solo flute, and the two are often mentioned in one breath to represent the entire Chinese musical band.
+“Sound of reed pipe and bamboo flute can be heard every night (夜夜笙箫)” is a common Chinese express describing an extravagant lifestyle with parties held on a daily basis.

-The history of Chinese reed pipe can be traced to Shang Dynasty more than 3,000 years ago.
-In the bone oracle writing a free-reed wind instrument called yu (竽) is mentioned, and were identified in later text as a large form of reed pipe.
+The history of the Chinese reed pipe can be traced to the Shang Dynasty more than 3,000 years ago.
+In the bone oracle writing a free-reed wind instrument called yu (竽) is mentioned and was identified in the later text as a large form of a reed pipe.
 The oldest reed pipes found so far are the ones unearthed from two Warring State tombs (250 BC – 475 BC).
-These ancient musical instruments have gourd wind chambers, various numbers of pipes and bamboo reeds (in the number of 14, 16 and 18 respectively), similar to today’s copper reeds.
+These ancient musical instruments have gourd wind chambers, various numbers of pipes and bamboo reeds (in the numbers 14, 16 and 18 respectively), similar to today’s copper reeds.

 Tang Dynasty (618 – 907) is the golden age of reed pipes as well, with a large number of great musicians specialised in this particular instrument and numerous poems tributing to reed pipe music.